manojkumaryalaga/Netflix-Data-Analysis-with-Power-BI/README.md

 ## 🎬 Netflix / Movies Analysis Project
 ### 📖 Project Overview

-This project analyzes a dataset of movies and TV shows to uncover insights about ratings, popularity, genres, languages, countries, directors, and cast.
+This project analyzes a dataset of movies and to uncover insights about ratings, popularity, genres, languages, countries, directors, and cast.

 Goals:

-Identify trends in global content production
+1.Identify trends in global content production

-Find popular genres, directors, and languages
+2.Find popular genres, directors, and languages

-Explore the relationship between ratings and popularity
+3.Explore the relationship between ratings and popularity

-Provide actionable insights for content creators, distributors, and viewers
+4.Provide actionable insights for content creators, distributors, and viewers

-🗂 Dataset Description
+## 🗂 Dataset Description

+Dataset Source

+This analysis utilizes the dataset from Kaggle:

+Netflix Movies and TV Shows (up to 2025)

 Columns

 showId – Unique identifier for each title